powerman/alpine-runit-volume/README.md

   - use UID/GID of current owner of root directory of data volume, if owner's UID is greater than 0
   - generate random UID/GID between 10000 and 42767 (inclusive)
+  - if `/var/run/docker.sock` exists add user "app" to its group
 - ensure root directory of data volume belongs to user "app"
   - use path for data volume provided in environment variable `VOLUME_DIR` or `/data` (if `VOLUME_DIR` is empty)